 Get everything you need with a full Texas Notary Supply Package.

-After completing and submitting your application, proof of your bond and a $21 filing fee to the state, you should receive your commission certificate from the state in approximately two weeks if you emailed it and approximately 30 days if you mailed it.
+After submitting your application, you should receive your commission certificate from the state in approximately two weeks if you emailed it and approximately 30 days if you mailed it.

 To prevent any delays, use our free application wizard to avoid errors.